Mrsun0/gwsun.github.io/_publications/2009-10-01-paper-title-number-1.md

 optimization objective, since the path delay often causes timing issue that can seriously degrade the whole routing efficiency (even if the total wirelength is small).
-Comparing with most of the previous works that only considering wirelength, the timingdriven routing objective is much more challenging to optimize.
+Comparing with most of the previous works that only considering wirelength, the timing-driven routing objective is much more challenging to optimize.
 We propose an efficient learning-based approach together with several novel insights in geometry.
 For moderate-degree nets, our approach can yield a better smooth trade-off between the